 (iii) the amounts reasonably anticipated to be loaned or financed by Manitoba Hydro under the program, including any amount to be financed by Manitoba Hydro;

-(l) a budget that sets out, for the three-year period,
+(l) a budget that sets out, for each fiscal year of the plan,

 (i) the projected costs of designing and implementing each of the initiatives proposed under clauses (a) to (d), and when those costs are anticipated to be incurred,

-(ii) the projected administrative and overhead costs — including evaluation costs — to be incurred in delivering the initiatives proposed under clauses (a) to (d) and in carrying out its related activities under subsection 4(2),
+(ii) the projected administrative and overhead costs determined according to the regulations — including evaluation costs — to be incurred in delivering the initiatives proposed under clauses (a) to (d) and in carrying out Efficiency Manitoba's related activities under subsection 4(2),

 (iii) the amount reasonably required as a contingency fund to enable Efficiency Manitoba to take advantage of emerging opportunities that are not otherwise addressed in the plan,